Core Ultra 5 245K vs Ryzen 9 9950X

 • You need more cores for multi-threaded workloads

 At $649.99, the Ryzen 9 9950X is the premium option.
 It takes the lead in cache and cores.
-Tagged as Best Value and Best Performance and Premium Pick.
+Tagged as Best Performance and Premium Pick.

 Strengths